-St. Thomas Trail is a 2 mile loop trail located near Overton, NV and is rated as moderate.
+St. Thomas Trail is a 2 mile loop trail located near Overton, Nevada and is rated as moderate.
 The trail is primarily used for hiking and horses and is accessible from September until May.
 Dogs and horses are also able to use this trail.

 Walk among Nevadas own Atlantis-a ghost town that was underwater over 60 yrs.
 St. Thomas has emerged from the depths of Lake Mead due to the decreasing water level, which is caused by the severe multi-year drought we are experiencing in the southwest.
 One of the few bright spots to appear from our critical water shortage, St. Thomas had been underwater for 65 years, since Hoover Dam was completed, and Lake Mead was created.
 St. Thomas was settled by Mormons in 1865, abandoned, then re-settled in 1880.
 The 1930 U.S. Census listed St. Thomas' population at 274.
 This small agricultural community never had electricity or running water, but was a tight-knit group, whose inhabitants mostly relocated to Logandale-Overton when the water covered their town.
 There is much information available about St. Thomas on the internet, and in local publications.
 The trail is being rapidly improved -- already much easier to walk on than last year.
 It's a dangerous proposition to wear short pants or sleeves since the tamarisks are dense and brutal on bare skin.